cloud-elements/devportal/docs/elements/postgresql/tips.md

 ## Events

-* Events are based on timestamp in the database with or without timezone.
+* Events are based on timestamp in the database with or without time zone.

 ## Documentation